 At the undergraduate level, mock trial is governed by the American Mock Trial Association (AMTA).
 Each year, AMTA produces a single case for the entire year, alternating annually between a criminal or civil legal issue.
 With over 600 teams competing during the competitive season, AMTA hosts regional tournaments every February and eventually crowns a sole winner every April at the National Championship Tournament.

 Absolutely.
 Our hard work and dedication have translated into a long history of accomplishments.
 Since the program’s inception in 1998, UCLA has qualified for the National Championship Tournament every year, finishing among the Top Ten teams in the country in 14 of the last 16 years.
 UCLA students have also been awarded 70 All-American awards (given annually to the best attorneys and witnesses in the nation).

 With one of the largest mock trial programs in the country, MOCKTRIAL@UCLA consists of five individual teams that each compete at several invitational tournaments and at AMTA’s regional tournaments.
 MOCKTRIAL@UCLA consistently qualifies more teams to the post-season than any other program in the nation.

-UCLA has won the American Mock Trial Association’s National Championship on four separate occasions (2004, 2005, 2011, and 2014).
-In fact, since MOCKTRIAL@UCLA has been in existence, no program has won more National Championships than UCLA.
+UCLA has won the American Mock Trial Association’s National Championship on five separate occasions (2004, 2005, 2011, 2014, and 2023).
+In fact, since the start of the American Mock Trial Association, no program has won more National Championships than UCLA.